Proving Unsatisfiability with Hitting Formulas: Introduction

 Motivated by the quest of finding hard examples for modern SAT-solvers, Peitl and Szeider \cite{PS22} experimentally investigated the hardness of \emph{hitting formulas} for resolution.
 A hitting formula as a mathematical object has been studied under a number of names and in various contexts (a polynomial-time solvable SAT subclass, partitions of the Boolean cube viewed combinatorially, etc.) \cite{Iwa89, DavDav98, Kul04,Kul07,GwynneKullman13, Gwynne,KullmannZhao13,PS22,ourcombpaper}.
 A formula $H = \bigwedge_i H_i$ in CNF with clauses $H_i$ is a hitting formula if every pair of clauses cannot be falsified simultaneously (that is, there is a variable that appears in the two clauses with different signs).
 Equivalently, the sets $S_i$ of truth assignments falsifying clauses $H_i$ are disjoint, thus in an unsatisfiable hitting formula every assignment in $\{0,1\}^n$ is covered exactly once by $S_i$'s.
-Peitl and Szeider conjectured that among hitting formulas there might be the hardest formulas for resolution.
-Their conjecture has been supported by experimental results for formulas with a small number of variables.
-In this work, we initiate the proof complexity centered study of the hardness of hitting formulas for resolution and other popular proof systems.
+Peitl and Szeider conjectured that hitting formulas might be among the hardest formulas for resolution.
+Their conjecture was supported by experimental results for formulas with a small number of variables.

-One of the reasons why hitting formulas received an abundance of attention is that they are one of the classes of CNFs that are polynomial-time tractable for satisfiability check (along with e.g. Horn formulas and 2-CNFs) \cite{Iwa89}.
+One of the reasons why hitting formulas received an abundance of attention is that they are one of the classes of CNFs that are polynomial-time tractable for satisfiability checking (along with e.g. Horn formulas and 2-CNFs) \cite{Iwa89}.
 First, it is straightforward to check whether a CNF formula is hitting: simply enumerate all pairs of clauses and check that they contain some variable with opposite signs.
-Then, the number of satisfying assignments of a hitting formula is $2^n - \sum_i 2^{n-|H_i|}$ where $|H_i|$ is the number of literals in $H_i$ and $n$ is the number of variables in $H$.
-This nice property allows us to define a static proof system based on unsatisfiable hitting formulas.
-A refutation of an arbitrary CNF $F$ in the {\hit} proof system is an unsatisfiable hitting formula such that each of its clauses is a weakening of a clause in $F$ (i.e. a clause of $F$ with extra literals).
-Then the question of the hardness of hitting formulas for {\res} can be phrased in terms of the relative strength of {\res} and {\hit}: can {\hit} be separated from {\res}?
-That is, can we find formulas that are easy to refute in {\hit} and hard to refute in {\res}?
-Generally, by relating {\hit} to other proof systems we can pinpoint the hardness of hitting formulas.
+Then the number of satisfying assignments of a hitting formula is $2^n - \sum_i 2^{n-|H_i|}$, where $|H_i|$ is the number of literals in $H_i$ and $n$ is the number of variables in $H$.